sayedzeeshan/Kerning/README.md

 # Kerning
-Nastaleeq font ligature kerning for OpenType digitial fonts
+A Tool that provides automatic kerning for ligature based OpenType fonts in Microsoft Volt